NatLibFi/NDL-VuFind2-Vagrant/README.md

 - 'vagrant up'
   - This will take a few minutes, so enjoy your beverage of choice!
 - 'vagrant rsync-auto'
-  - Just to make sure rsyncing is really working as sometimes it fails if not run manually.
+  - Needs to be run manually to make sure the config changes are synced to the guest machine.
 - Point your browser to <a href="http://localhost:8081">http://localhost:8081</a>
   - Blank page or errors: adjust the config(s), check that rsync works (run 'vagrant rsync-auto' if not), reload browser page.